imfatant/test/README.md

     PLEASE TRY USING THIS PRECISE IMAGE FIRST BEFORE RAISING ISSUES!

+    Incidentally, on the subject of editing text files in Linux: Naturally, you can use your favourite text editor.
+Personally, I like nano, which, owing to the way these Debian images have been configured, is invoked by default if you use the `sudoedit` command.

 2) Next you'll need to flash the image to a microSD card.
 Whether you are using Linux or Windows, I highly recommend a program called Etcher for this task (https://etcher.io/).

 3) It should now be possible to boot up the BeagleBone Blue from the microSD card.
 It's beyond the scope of this document to detail all the ways of interacting with the BBBlue, but often it's accomplished by plugging in a Micro-USB cable and either using SSH (to 'debian@192.168.7.2', password 'temppwd') or establishing a serial link over a COM port (user 'debian', password 'temppwd)' in a program like Minicom or PuTTY.
 More information can be found here: https://beagleboard.org/blue